BeneJoh/DynamicalPowerSystems/Readme.txt

 3. Activate virtual environment with 'source venv/bin/activate' (Linux) or '.\.venv\Scripts\activate' (Windows)
 4. Update your pip with 'py -m pip install --upgrade pip'
 5. Install requirements in .venv with 'pip install -r requirements.txt'
-6. Open the 'test_me_before_friday.ipynb' file in your editor and run the code cells to test your system setup (see https://code.visualstudio.com/docs/datascience/jupyter-notebooks)
+6. Open the 'test_setup.ipynb' file in your editor and run the code cells to test your system setup (see https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

-See you on Friday!